daz4126/surge/README.md

 </div>
 ```

-First, we need to add a `data-surge` attribute to the contianer element to identify that we're using Surge:
+First, we need to add a `data-surge` attribute to the container element to identify that we're using Surge:

 ```html
 <div data-surge>